Reflecting the colours of Kooljaman.

 Deluxe & Family Safari Tents

-These two options are the top of the range at Kooljaman and both offer roughly the same thing with ever so delicate differences.
+These two options are at the top of the range at Kooljaman and both offer roughly the same thing with ever so delicate differences.
 Both offer a wonderful experience, in great locations within the Kooljaman camp.

 All the necessities are provided, so you really do need only keep your packing to a minimum.
 Both have a fridge/freezer and BBQ with all cooking equipment, cutlery and crockery.
-Self catering is easy.
+Self-catering is easy.

 Both have a spacious deck with room to move and no matter where you sit you seem to always be pointing in the right direction to catch the views.